 Welcome, Knowledge Explorers

-This is “Learning Is a Ball Theater’s” Playbook based on the video, “The Mission.”
+This is “Learning Is a Ball Theater’s” Playbook connected to the video, “The Mission.”
 This learning is based on play.
-Why?
+Play?
 At the Kuriosity Lab, we have discovered that people learn just as much—if not more—through play.
 Ask yourself how we train our country’s most skilled defenders?
 Air Force pilots learn to fly these most powerful machines through simulation–an adult word for play.
-Lots of adults go on vacation to play whether it’s skiing, boating, hiking, etc. Why as famed educator, Joseph Chilton Pearce, lucidly stated: “There is no part of play where you’re not learning.”
+Simulations are vitally important in learning to become a surgeon as well.
+Famed educator, Joseph Chilton Pearce, lucidly stated: “There is no part of play where you’re not learning.”
+Whether it’s understanding your role in a team game, learning your opponents tendencies, or seeing who can be counted on to play fair.

-- If you could create a mission any place on Earth in any time period, where would you go, and what would you like to do?
+- If you could decide on a mission any place on Earth in any time period, where would you go, and what would you like to accomplish?

-- Do you know how to deliberately create a new game?
+- Do you know how to deliberately create a new game any time you want?

 - Ever change a rule to a game?
 What happened?

 - What if you took the viewpoint that everything in life could be considered a game?
-Could that change the way you act?
+How might that change the way you act?

-- What kind of game could you create using these carts as Tools.
-The Environment is a warehouse.
-Anyone can be a Player?
-What are the rules?
-What’s the objective or Mission?
+What kind of game could you create using these carts as a tool?

 https://vimeo.com/manage/videos/172520532